Skip to Content

 Common Minerals You Can Find in Nebraska

-The rivers in the west, and the receding glaciers in the east, are the primary sources of gold in Nebraska.
+The rivers in the west and the receding glaciers in the east are Nebraska’s primary gold sources.
 Head west and pan for gold in the Platte Rivers.
 Reasonable amounts of gold can be found in the east, where glaciers receded.

-You can also try your luck in the Little and Big Nemaha Rivers, as well as its tributaries, or try panning for gold in the Blue River or Missouri River.
+You can also try your luck in the Little and Big Nemaha Rivers and its tributaries or panning for gold in the Blue River or Missouri River.

 Another great place is south of Stella Town, at Muddy Creek, in the bedrocks, or at Auburn Town, the southern parts of the same creek.